Ukraine secures agreement with IMF over new $5bn, 18-month programme

 The presidential media service said on May 21 that the implementation of the law will help improve the "quality and efficiency of the National Bank of Ukraine (NBU)'s fulfilling its functions in the field of banking regulation and supervision, complete the withdrawal of banks from the market/liquidation of those banks, the decisions on which have been cancelled by courts".

 “President signs Law on banks necessary for co-operation with IMF.
 This document fills the legal gaps found during the banking system cleanup in 2014–2016,” the NBU said in a tweet.
-The NBU has been fighting a running legal battle with Kolomoisky who has launched a blizzard of law suits against the NBU and the new state-owned PrivatBank in his attempt to get the latter back.
+The NBU has been fighting a running legal battle with Kolomoisky who has launched a blizzard of lawsuits against the NBU and the new state-owned PrivatBank in his attempt to get the latter back.
 There have also been fire-bombings and violent attacks on the central bank staff and their property that the NBU has branded a “terror” campaign and named Kolomoisky as the instigator.

 Rada deputies associated with the oligarch introduced over 16,000 amendments to the banking bill after it passed the first reading on March 30, but the need to read them all was circumnavigated by the introduction and passage of a new law that allows deputies to consider amendments in bulk.